Marked-By-Ibn-Al-Haytham/IBH-Mark/README.md

 ## Overview

-Marked by IBH takes InvisMark as the baseline architecture and extends it with a DWT-based embedding and extraction path.
+Marked by IBH is a robust DWT-based watermarking system against attacks and manipulations extending InvisMark.

 The method: